thedevdojo/auth-website/content/docs/config/social-providers.md

 ## Introduction

 Auth supports out-of-the-box social authentication.
-This allows users to log in using their social media accounts, making the authentication process more convenient and secure.
+This will allows your users to login/register using their social media accounts.

 ## Included Providers